Body Recomposition Calculator

 References

-- Evidence-based recommendations for natural bodybuilding contest preparation · Journal of the International Society of Sports Nutrition
+- Evidence-based recommendations for natural bodybuilding contest preparation: nutrition and supplementation (Helms ER et al., J Int Soc Sports Nutr 2014;11:20) · Journal of the International Society of Sports Nutrition

 Limitations

-- Body recomposition is a slow process — meaningful changes typically require 3–6 months of consistent training and nutrition.
+- Body recomposition is a slow process — meaningful changes typically require 3–6 months of consistent training and nutrition, and individual response varies widely.

-- The formula does not account for training experience — advanced athletes may struggle to gain muscle in a caloric deficit.
+- The formula does not account for training experience — advanced, lean athletes may struggle to gain muscle in any deficit and often do better with traditional bulk/cut phases.

-- Estimated weekly fat loss assumes all deficit comes from fat; in practice, some comes from glycogen and water.
+- Estimated weekly fat loss assumes all deficit comes from fat; in practice, some comes from glycogen and water, so early "loss" is partially non-fat.

 Frequently Asked Questions